 The solution is to build a lookup table that "maps" each time into the right bucket.
 In the first column, enter the start time for the bucket.
 In column two, enter the name of the bucket you want to use.
 The table must be sorted by the start time, smallest to largest.
 Finally, configure the VLOOKUP function to look up each time in the bucket table with approximate match.

 D5 is the lookup value, "buckets" is a named range for G5:H8, 2 is the column index, and 1 is a flag that enables approximate match.
 (You can also use TRUE).
 See this page for a full explanation.

 When VLOOKUP is in approximate match mode, it matches the nearest value that is less than or equal to the lookup value.
 In this way, you can think of the incoming lookup time as being "rounded down" into the right bucket.

-If you need to group times into buckets (i.e. group by 2 hours, group by 3 hours, etc.) you can do so with a rounding function called FLOOR.
-In the example shown, we have a number of transactions, each with a time stamp.
+If you need to group times into buckets (i.e. group by 6 hours, group by 3 hours, etc.) you can do so with a rounding function called FLOOR.
+In the example shown, we have a number of transactions, each with a timestamp.
 Let's say you want to group...

-In this video, we look at how to configure VLOOKUP to look up values based on an approximate match.
-This is good for things like tax rates, postage, grades, and commissions.
+In this video we look at how to configure VLOOKUP to look up values based on an approximate match.
+This is good for tax rates, postage, commissions, and the like.

 Excel Formula Training

 Formulas are the key to getting things done in Excel.
 In this accelerated training, you'll learn how to use formulas to manipulate text, work with dates and times, lookup values with VLOOKUP and INDEX & MATCH, count and sum with criteria, dynamically rank values, and create dynamic ranges.
 You'll also learn how to troubleshoot, trace errors, and fix problems.
 Instant access.
 See details here.